xsfunc/xshash-docs/blog/2022-07-21-welcome/index.md

 ![Path #103](./path103.png)

+I decided to add top 30 donators on [xshash.xyz](https://xshash.xyz) to whitelist and give them NFT for free.
+So there was a specific DA from 64 to 0.

 Usually artists use libraries like [p5.js](https://p5js.org) but I went the other ~~path~~ way.
 In my first work I try to draw nature with svg primitives like circle, square, line (path in svg) and filters like blur.
 I deliberately didn't use complex mathematical calculations and algorithms.

 Why did I do this?
 Because I didn't study math at school 😆.
 I'm most likely not alone in this regard.
 So, I planning to create some util packages and simple tutorials for community.
 So that everyone can try themselves as an artist without delving into complex algorithms.